Rock climbing in Gariwerd

 The landscape contains more than 500 registered Aboriginal places, with 277 located within parks and reserves managed by Parks Victoria.
 The region holds the richest concentration of Aboriginal rock art in Victoria.

-Parks Victoria and Traditional Owners were partners in developing the Greater Gariwerd Landscape Management Plan which was released in 2021.
+Parks Victoria and Traditional Owners were partners in developing the Greater Gariwerd Landscape Management Plan (PDF) which was released in 2021.
 Opportunities for recreation, including rock climbing, have been identified in the plan.

 Extensive assessments and work with Traditional Owners were undertaken to define more than 100 rock climbing locations in the park.
 This includes 13 bouldering sites.
+See the Gariwerd rock climbing visitor guide (PDF).

 What do I need to do before climbing?